Bottom line up front:

 Luke 22:15.
 And he said to them, I have greatly desired that I eat this Paskha with you before I suffer.
 16. I say to you for that from now on I will not eat it until it is fulfilled in the Kingdom of Elohim.

-In this scripture we can see that Y'shua stated that, despite His desire to eat the Passover (Pashka) meal with them, the Father had other plans - which included that Y'shua suffer what He had to endure.
+In this scripture we can see that Yeshua stated that, despite His desire to eat the Passover (Pashka) meal with them, the Father had other plans - which included that Yeshua experience what He had yet to endure.
 Therefore, He wouldn't be celebrating the Passover with them again until He celebrates it with them in the coming Millenium or the kingdom.
 We know He referred to this meal as a Passover preparation, or else the disciples wouldn't have known what He wanted prepared!
 (Matthew 26:17; Mark 14:12-16; Luke 22:8).
-Preparation Day is always on the 14th, when matzah is prepared and with the lambs' slaughter followed by the meal later - at twilight - just as the 14th turns into the 15th.
-Y'shua who was to be THE Passover Lamb therefore had a "Memorial Meal" earlier, on the 14th just after sunset of the 13th as the date changed to the 14th.
+Preparation Day is always on the 14th, when matzah is prepared and with the lambs' slaughter followed by the meal later - about sunset - just before/as the 14th turns into the 15th.
+Yeshua who was to be THE Passover Lamb therefore had a "Memorial Meal" earlier, still on the 14th, but after sunset of the 13th as the date had changed to the 14th - it was not and could not have been near sunset the 14th!
 In fact, look at the way John puts it: "Now before the feast of the Paskha, Y’shua had known that the time that he would depart this world to his Father had arrived.
 And he loved his own who were in this world, and he loved them up until the end.
 And when supper was done, Satan placed it into the heart of Yehuda, the son

-John 18:28 They led Y'shua from Kayafa to the governor's headquarters.
+John 18:28 They led Yeshua from Kayafa to the governor's headquarters.
 By now it was early morning.
 They did not enter the headquarters building because they didn't want to become ritually defiled and thus unable to eat the Pesach meal.
 (Remember, those who had touched a corpse could not observe Pesach.
 They would become "unclean" and have to observe Pesach the next month.
 See Numbers 9.)
-So here, in John 18, Passover had not yet happened!
+So here, in John 18, the Passover offering/meal had not yet happened!

 John 19:14 ...it was about noon on Preparation Day of Pesach.
 He said to the Judeans, "Here's your king!"
 15 They shouted, "Take him away!
 Take him away!
 Put him to death on the stake!"
 Pilate said to them, "You want me to execute your king on a stake?"
 The head cohanim answered, "We have no king but the Emperor."
-16 Then Pilate handed Y'shua over to them to have him put to death on the stake.
-"Preparation day" is the 14th, so here we know it is about noon on the 14th, and we also know Y'shua had His meal with the talmidim the preceding night!
+16 Then Pilate handed Yeshua over to them to have him put to death on the stake.
+"Preparation day" is the 14th, so here we know it is about noon on the 14th, and we also know Yeshua had His meal with the talmidim the preceding evening!